Breyanzi®: A safety profile in 3L+ CLL you can count on that builds on evidence seen in clinical trials and other lymphoma indications1

 • Counsel patients to seek immediate medical attention should signs or symptoms of CRS occur at any time

-CAR, chimeric antigen receptor; CLL, chronic lymphocytic leukemia; CRS, cytokine release syndrome; NT, neurologic toxicity; R/R, relapsed or refractory; SLL, small lymphocytic lymphoma.
+3L, third-line; CAR, chimeric antigen receptor; CLL, chronic lymphocytic leukemia; CRS, cytokine release syndrome; NT, neurologic toxicity; REMS, Risk Evaluation and Mitigation Strategy.

-Rates of neurologic toxicities (NT) in patients of Breyanzi Transcend CLL 004 clinical trial Rates of neurologic toxicities (NT) in patients of Breyanzi Transcend CLL 004 clinical trial
+Grade of neurologic toxicities (NT) in Breyanzi 3L+ CLL/SLL patients Grade of neurologic toxicities (NT) in Breyanzi 3L+ CLL/SLL patients

-• 82% of patients with neurologic toxicity developed CRS
+• 82% of patients with NT developed CRS

 Neurologic toxicity warnings and precautions1

-• Neurologic toxicities that were fatal or life-threatening, including immune effector cell-associated neurotoxicity syndrome (ICANS), occurred following treatment with Breyanzi.
+• NTs that were fatal or life-threatening, including immune effector cell-associated neurotoxicity syndrome (ICANS), occurred following treatment with Breyanzi.
 Serious events including cerebral edema and seizures occurred with Breyanzi.
 Fatal and serious cases of leukoencephalopathy, some attributable to fludarabine, also occurred

-• Monitor patients daily at least for at least 7 days following Breyanzi infusion at a REMS-certified healthcare facility for signs and symptoms of neurologic toxicities and assess for other causes of neurological symptoms.
-Monitor patients for signs or symptoms of neurologic toxicities for at least 4 weeks after infusion and treat promptly.
-Manage neurologic toxicity with supportive care and/or corticosteroid as needed
+• Monitor patients daily at least for at least 7 days following Breyanzi infusion at a REMS-certified healthcare facility for signs and symptoms of NTs and assess for other causes of neurological symptoms.
+Monitor patients for signs or symptoms of NTs for at least 4 weeks after infusion and treat promptly.
+Manage NT with supportive care and/or corticosteroid as needed

-• Counsel patients to seek immediate medical attention should signs or symptoms of neurologic toxicity occur at any time
+• Counsel patients to seek immediate medical attention should signs or symptoms of NT occur at any time

 Most common adverse reactions observed in TRANSCEND CLL 0041